andreunifi/CalendarProject-GUIv2/README.md

-# CalendarProject-GUIv2
+# CalendarProject-GUI
-A updated version of my Calendar Project GUI, made with QT and C++
+A Qt-based GUI for my calendar project.